jobber - execute and manage a list of tasks as shell commands

 0

-Label task stdout/stderr line printouts with the task ID (and the worker ID if value > 1).
+Label task stdout/stderr line printouts with the task ID, also the worker ID for value > 1, or with string matched from the command for value > 2 and non-empty labelexp.

 0